itsjesseyo/pyUspsLib/README.md

 	USPS_MERCHANT_ORIGIN_ZIPCODE = 'your zipcode'

-3) you should also set useful defautls for package defaults.
+3) You should also set useful defaults for package defaults.
 Weight, size, and shape all affect the price.
 International pacakges need additonal information.

-4) The methods provided are written to be simple, and pull the data needed from the defaults.
+4) The methods provided are written to be simple, and pull the extra data needed from the defaults.
 If you need more control, see the advanced section.

 	#returns price of domestic shipping
 	#needs shipping_type and destination zipcode